-As described in Window Server Semi-annual Channel Overview, the next release of Windows Server is offering a new option: the Semi-annual Channel.
+As described in Window Server Semi-Annual Channel Overview, Windows Server, version 1709 is offering a new option: the Semi-Annual Channel.

 However, starting with the new feature release of Windows Server, version 1709, Nano Server will be available only as a container base OS image.
-You must run it as a container in a container host, such as a Server Core installation of the next release of Windows Server.
+You must run it as a container in a container host, such as a Server Core installation of Windows Server.
 Running a container based on Nano Server in the new feature release differs from earlier releases in these ways:

 - Nano Server has been optimized for .NET Core applications.